Sony seeing 'very considerable' PS5 demand ahead of launch

 Sony has built a network of in-house studios producing exclusive titles, including "Ghost of Tsushima" from Sucker Punch Productions, to fend off rivals including Microsoft's MSFT.O Xbox and new entrants.

-Sony's will continue to grow its studio capability organically Ryan said, adding that "where we can bolster our in-house capability with selective M&A that might be possible."
+Sony will grow its studio capability organically, Ryan said, adding that "where we can bolster our in-house capability with selective M&A that might be possible."

 Analysts question how far the expansion in gaming driven by stuck-at-home consumers will continue longer term, with Ryan saying it will be up to Sony to drive that engagement.